apalmblad/go-elasticache/README.md

 But when using the [AWS ElastiCache](https://aws.amazon.com/elasticache/) service you need to query a particular internal endpoint via a socket connection and manually parse out the details of the available cluster.

-In Ruby it seems most Memcache clients are setup to handle this for you, but in Go that doesn't appear to be the case.
-Hence I've created this package as a thin abstraction layer on top of the gomemcache package.

 ## Example

 Below is an example of how to use this package.